rafabr34/Libs/README.txt

     Title <String> The Notification Title
-    Text <String> The Notification Description Or Text Timeout <Int> 0 For No Timeout Or A Undefined Time Notification Button1 <Table> Button1 Used In Callback nil For None {Text <String>,Callback <Function>}
+    Text <String> The Notification Description Or Text Timeout <Int> 0 For A Undefined Time Notification, -1 For A Non Time/Pending Animation/Behavior Notification OnTimeout <Function> The Function It Will Call On Timeout Button1 <Table> Button1 Used In Callback nil For None {Text <String>,Callback <Function>}
     Button2 <Table> Button2 Used In Callback nil For None {Text <String>,Callback <Function>}
     Button3 <Table> Button3 Used In Callback nil For None {Text <String>,Callback <Function>}